 - In invitational basketball tournaments, there can be four teams; each team is permitted to play only two games; and the tournaments must be back‑to‑back dates or the entire tournament may be played on a Saturday with each team and each individual player playing a maximum of two games.
-If the tournament is played on Saturday, the six‑quarter limitation rule will be waived.
 A REGULAR SEASON CONFERENCE OR NON‑CONFERENCE GAME CANNOT BE SCHEDULED AS PART OF AN INVITATIONAL TOURNAMENT.
 All conference tournament games played count toward the 21-game limit.

 - The Board of Control adopted a policy that will allow schools changing classifications from one year to the next to be permitted to find an opponent to play one additional game to assist them in having competition during the 7 to 10‑day layoff caused by the classification change.

 EXAMPLE: School A has previously been a class 2‑A school, their tournament has started one week prior to the 3‑A and 4‑A classes starting their tournament.
 Team A becomes a 3‑A school.
 Due to their classification change, they have 7 to 10 days without competition.
 School A will be permitted one additional game with a Class 3A or Class 4‑A school to alleviate the long layoff in their schedule.
 This school is also permitted one additional game with regard to the limitation rule.